 No member of the supervisory board holds directly or indirectly more than 10% of the shares of Erste Group Bank AG.
-In 2018, two members of the supervisory board (Maximilian Hardegg and Barbara Pichler) served on a management body of a company holding more than 10% of the shares of Erste Group Bank AG.
-One member (Wilhelm Rasinger) represented in particular the interests of retail shareholders.
+In 2019, two members of the supervisory board (Maximilian Hardegg and Barbara Pichler) served on a management body of DIE ERSTE österreichische Spar-Casse Privatstiftung, which holds more than 10% of the shares of Erste Group Bank AG.